 Ghana Strives for a More Humane Drug Policy

 Recently, the government of Ghana proposed the Narcotics Control Commission Bill of 2017 (NCC) to replace the current Narcotic Drugs (Control, Enforcement, and Sanctions) Law of 1990 (PNDCL 236) that criminalizes all drug-related activities including drug use, possession, trade, and production.
 NCC aims to decriminalise drug consumption in Ghana.
 The initiative is a recognition of the grave impact on public health of the country’s current drug legislation, which imposes punitive sanctions on those engaged in the consumption, production, and trafficking.
 However, the ramifications of legal change could be felt beyond the country as Ghana could become a norm entrepreneur in the region for harm reduction policies....

 Read the full analysis here: Ghana Strives for a More Humane Drug Policy

 When Agendas Collide: Combating Drugs and Organised Crime in West Africa

 A new Policy Brief from GDPO analyses the confluence of the European Union’s development policies and external security initiatives in West Africa.
 Development objectives have taken a backseat to law enforcement, and many programmes suffer from a lack of distinction between fighting multiple forms of organised crime and combating drug trafficking.
 To rectify the situation, law enforcement agencies cooperating with West African partners should draw on the experience of the development sector.
 The European Commission should improve oversight and undertake a broader contextual analysis of drug markets and criminal activities in beneficiary countries to ensure that projects designed to promote development, good governance and the rule of law are sensitive to the impact and potentially counterproductive effect on organised crime and the drug trade in different West African theatres.

-Click here to view more When agendas collide: Combating drugs and organised crime in West Africa
+Read the full brief here: When agendas collide Combating drugs and organised crime in West Africa